Liaison & liaison librarian responsibilities

 - Communicate regularly with your department/program's designated subject librarian and encourage your colleagues to communicate with their subject librarian regarding individual information, purchase, instruction, or research needs.

 - Distribute to your colleagues the communications you receive as the liaison from your subject librarian, the Library, or the Library Advisory Committee.

 - Coordinate faculty recommendations for the acquisition of new library books and journals.
 Generally, a recommendation to purchase a new journal requires the canceling of one or more other journals to pay for the new subscription.

 - Coordinate the participation of your department in special projects, such as journal cancellation projects, a major purchase decision, or a major withdrawal/transfer project of bound journal volumes or books.

-The subject librarian is the primary contact for department/program faculty for questions and information regarding library collections, instructional support, and reference services.
+The liaison librarian is the primary contact for department/program faculty for questions and information regarding library collections, instructional support, and reference services.
 Their responsibilities include:

 - Communicate regularly with the faculty liaison concerning acquisitions of new electronic journals, new research or teaching tools, instructional support services, and other new library initiatives.